Joining forces is the only way to beat coronavirus spread.Commissioner Thierry Breton

 The EU tourism sector has been hit particularly hard by the outbreak of COVID-19.
 With the sector employing some 27 million people and generating over 10% of the EU’s GDP, it’s important to mitigate the negative economic consequences as much as possible.

-The European Commission released new guidance on how to reboot Europe's tourism (PDF) while also supporting the tourism industry through liquidity support, fiscal measures, an easing of state aid rules, as well as new guidance on passenger rights and the application of the Package Travel Directive .
+The European Commission released new guidance on how to reboot Europe's tourism (PDF) while also supporting the tourism industry through liquidity support, fiscal measures, an easing of state aid rules, as well as new guidance on passenger rights and the application of the Package Travel Directive.

 We launched the Re-open EU website and app to help Europeans plan their holidays and travel during this summer and beyond.
 Re-open EU provides practical, up to date information on the travel situation and health and safety measures in all EU countries in 24 languages.

 We are securing an adequate European stock of health and medical supplies, including personal protective equipment (PPE).
-Our aim is to ensure that health care professionals and all others who need it have access to protective equipment such as masks, gloves and overalls, ventilators and other medical devices as well as pharmaceutical products.
+We aim to ensure that health care professionals and all others who need it have access to protective equipment such as masks, gloves and overalls, ventilators and other medical devices as well as pharmaceutical products.

 We are in continuous contact with producers of protective equipment and urging other businesses to convert their existing facilities to produce protective equipment.
 The aim is to increase the production of face masks, gowns, coveralls, goggles and gloves.
 We are identifying available stocks, mapping EU manufacturing facilities and their capacities, and following the evolution of the supply and demand.
 At our urgent request, the European Committee for Standardization (CEN) and the European Committee for Electrotechnical Standardization (CENELEC) agreed to make several European standards for certain medical devices and personal protective equipment freely available.